Slashgear/personal-blog/src/content/blog/webpack-an-unexpected-journey/index.md

 ---
-title: 'Webpack : an unexpected journey'
+title: "Webpack : an unexpected journey"
 description: Narration of my discover of webpack insideouts based of the hobbit path.
 pubDatetime: 2019-01-18
 ogImage: ./goingonanadventure1.jpg